 - The current Model D (manufactured in PVC and CPVC through 2") ball valve's seat-carrier internal threads and the external union nut threads were strengthened to provide an increased pressure rating of 250 psi at 73 degrees Fahrenheit and design was modified to provide wrench flats.
 The union nut OD was changed to provide improved gripping for strap wrenches.
 The Model D design continued the sealing envelope that was independent of external forces with an energized O-ring under the PTFE seat that provided automatic adjustment to compensate for seat wear.
 The Tru-Bloc feature was also retained.

-For more information on True Union Ball Valves, visit our website at www.nibco.com or contact a sales representative near you!
+For more information on True Union Ball Valves, visit our website at www.nibco.com.

 Here are some additional NIBCO blog posts you may be interested in: